Heat Treating Used to Keep Material Hard & Soft

-Annealing Two stage heat treating produces materials capable of resisting shock and deformation without breaking.
+Annealing Two-stage heat-treating produces materials capable of resisting shock and deformation without breaking.
 The Annealing process is intended to make steel easier to deform or machine.

-–Process Annealing – Heating steel or other materials to a temperature just below the A1 for a short time, this makes the metal easier to form.
+–Process Annealing – Heating steel or other materials to a temperature just below the A1 for a short time; this makes the metal easier to form.

-If it is heated to a high temperature, the carbon can readily diffuse through out and the result is a reasonably uniform composition from one area to the next.
-The steel is then more homogeneous, and will respond to the heat treatment in a more uniform way.
+If it is heated to a high temperature, the carbon can readily diffuse throughout, and the result is a reasonably uniform composition from one area to the next.
+The steel is then more homogeneous and will respond to the heat treatment in a more uniform way.

 Stress Relieving – When a metal is heated, expansion occurs at a rate proportional to the temperature increase.
 The reverse action takes place upon cooling.
 If a metal is heated at on point more than at another, internal stresses are created.
 Deformation is possible.
 Heating the metal to 1100°F relieves the stresses created from uneven heating.
 Also called stress relief annealing.

-Precipitation Hardening Also called Age Hardening these materials are done at a much lower temperature range normally 900°F to 1150°F and a specific amount of time.
-A few examples of these materials are 17-4, 15-5, 13-8, 17-7PH, Custom 450, 455 and 465 just name a few.
+Precipitation Hardening Also called Age Hardening, these materials are done at a much lower temperature range, normally 900°F to 1150°F, and a specific amount of time.
+A few examples of these materials are 17-4, 15-5, 13-8, 17-7PH, Custom 450, 455, and 465, just to name a few.

-All of these materials are widely used in the Medical, Dental, Marine, Military and Commercial industries and produce hardness up to 56 HRC depending on the material used.
+All of these materials are widely used in the Medical, Dental, Marine, Military, and Commercial industries and produce hardness up to 56 HRC depending on the material used.